Mihay135/Mihay135/README.md

 ## 🌟 About Me

-- 📍 **Location**: Italy
+- 📍 **Location**: Italy 🇮🇹
-- 🎓 **Background**: IT University student recently started mastering GitHub and GitHub Desktop to share my coding adventures.
+- 🎓 **Background**: IT University Student recently started mastering GitHub and GitHub Desktop to share my coding adventures.
-- 🔥 **Passion**: Diving deep into various technologies to find my niche in the tech world.
+- 🔥 **Passion**: Diving deep into various technologies to find my niche in the tech world💻.
+- 🎮 **Hobbies**: In my free time I like reading books📚 (fantasy or sci-fi), drawing✏️ (I do "Inktober" each year) and playing videogames🎲 (RTS or RPG).
-- 💡 **Fun Fact**: I probably drink too much tea while debugging code 🍵.
+- 💡 **Fun Facts**: I probably drink too much tea while debugging code 🍵.
+I'm a dog🐶 person, although I've had far more cats🐈 in my life.

 ## 🛠️ Tech I’m Exploring